 Researchers wanted to see if there was a relationship between certain psychological factors and migraines.
-What they discerned was that chronic migraines (15 or more days per month) were more frequently associated with depression.
-When severe migraines caused disability, patients showed more psychiatric symptoms.
-This reveals the relationship between the severity of a migraine condition and the other symptoms that may accompany it.
+What they discerned was that chronic episodes (15 or more days per month) were more frequently associated with depression.
+When severe attacks caused disability, patients showed more psychiatric symptoms.
+In short, this reveals the relationship between the severity of a migraine condition and the other symptoms that may accompany it.

 Finding migraine care becomes particularly important from those who are dealing with a chronic or disabling form of the condition.
 Hopefully, relieving the migraines can help with the psychiatric symptoms and depression that often accompany migraine problems.
-Is there a natural way to find relief from migraines?
+But, is there a natural way to find relief from migraines?

 Many are finding the upper cervical chiropractic care has been beneficial.
 This is because a misalignment of the atlas – the top bone in the spine – can lead to many factors that cause the onset of migraines.
 How does an atlas misalignment occur?
 Here are a few risk factors: